 How long do conveyancing searches take?

-Searches are usually out of the control of your solicitor/conveyancer as they are carried out by external third parties, so it’s difficult to give a precise timescale.
+Searches are usually out of the control of your solicitor/conveyancer as they are carried out by external third parties.
+This means it’s difficult to give a precise timescale.
 However, in most circumstances, searches are usually carried out within 2 to 4 weeks.
 It should also be borne in mind that the search results may mean further enquiries need to be raised.

 How much will the conveyancing searches cost?